borghives/loom/notes/query_field_enhancement.md

 # Proposal: Model-Centric Query Fields

 TL;DR: DO NOT DO.
-Static checker like pylance does not was unable to discover Model's fields.
-Implementation unsuccessful Due to Pydantic conflict? to make pylance works.
+Static checker like pylance was not able to discover Model's fields.
+Implementation unsuccessful Due to Pydantic conflict?
 The code became more complex then necessary.

 ## 1. Analysis